 It’s also a high priced vape, starting at $400 for the basic kit.
 Add at least another $20 for a new carb cap.
 The rig I hit most of the time is $700 after a new glass attachment, directional carb cap, and a premium induction cup.

 The Switch vaporizer isn’t new to the market, but it’s still misunderstood, mostly due to the Leaf Mode.
-If you love to dab and smoke, then this is the vape for you.
-If you want a top-shelf dab rig, this is the one I reach for more often than not.
+If you love to vape concentrates and smoke flower, then this is the vape for you.
+If you want a top-shelf concentrate rig, this is the one I reach for more often than not.
 If you want to vaporize dry herbs, get something else.

 Most of my favorite vaporizers are fragile, require a place to set up, and are tethered to a wall.
 The Switch makes it easy to share my favorite dabs, and take them anywhere in the house.
 And don’t underestimate the tech in this thing.
 It feels like it will be serving up dabs years from now.